stacks-network/stacks-core/sip/sip-001-burn-election.md

-In addition to helping lots of small burners mine blocks, fair mining pools are also used to give different block leaders a way to hedge their bets on their chain tips:  they can burn some cryptocurrency to competing chain tips and receive some of the reward if their preferred chain tip loses.
+In addition to helping lots of small burners mine blocks, fair mining pools are also used to give different block leaders a way to hedge their bets on their chain tips:  they can burn some cryptocurrency to competing chain tips and receive some of the reward if their preferred chain tip wins.
 This is important because it gives frequent leaders a way to reduce the variance of their block rewards.